Afnaan-Ahmed/Afnaan-Ahmed/README.md

 ### Hi there 👋 I'm **Afnaan Ahmed**

 - I'm either building stuff, breaking said stuff, or doing both!
+- I write about Security and other stuff on Linkedin and Medium.
-- I also host hacking challenges on my website, so stay tuned for that
+- I also host hacking challenges on my website, go wild and test your skills on this one.

 ---